TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Inpatient admission: $175/day (up to $350 per admission)

-TRICARE For Life (TFL) provides secondary coverage for military retirees and their families who have Medicare Part A and Part B. TFL has no enrollment fee, but you must pay Medicare Part B premiums.
+Probably should have led with this section, honestly, because TRICARE For Life (TFL) might be the single best healthcare benefit for military retirees.
+TFL provides secondary coverage for retirees and families who have Medicare Part A and Part B. There’s no enrollment fee for TFL itself, but you do have to pay Medicare Part B premiums.

 2025 costs: